jopemachine/alfred-evernote-workflow/README.md

 | "parent_tag" | In the search results subtitle, specify parent's tag of the tag |
 | "note_count" |  In the search results subtitle, specify number of notes that the tag has |

-In the `tag` search results subtitle, specify which item Alfred show.
+In the `ent` search results subtitle, specify which item Alfred show.

 <hr>